 UBS seeks to expand workforce in artificial intelligence

-[MOSCOW] UBS Group AG is expanding its workforce in one of the few areas in banking where demand for talent is growing.
+[MOSCOW] UBS Group AG is expanding its workforce in artificial intelligence, one of few areas in banking where demand for talent is growing.

 AI refers to technology capable of performing tasks that normally require human intelligence.
 Big global banks like UBS are using it to scour vast databases for insight on customers and markets that could help lenders stay competitive as more and more technology firms delve into financial services.